dotnet/corefxlab/docs/specs/nativesized.md

 | UIntN	        | nuint    |
 | FloatN	      | nfloat   |

 ### Checked Operations
 Without compiler support, the following code does not throw.
 We need it to throw OverflowException.
 ```c#
 UIntN value = UIntN.MaxValue;
 checked { value++; }
 ```

 ### Operators
-The native-size types need to support all operators their corresponding fixed-size types support.
+The native-size types need to support all operators that their corresponding fixed-size types support.
 The operators cannot be implemented as simple operator overloads in UIntN, IntN, and FloatN types, because such overloads could not respect `checked { … }` blocks and compile time switches.

 ## Design Considerations
 1. Should the types implement non-generic IComparable?
 2. Should the types implement IConvertible (after extending it with default members)?
 3. What package would these go into?
 4. How does the compiler find the types?
 By fully qualified name or assembly qualified name?
 5. Do we like the type names?
 The currently proposed names follow the [U]Int<size> naming pattern.
 6. Can the types be used in attributes?
 7. Are we going to allow default parameters types as native ints and float?

 ## Design Details

 This is how UIntN will look in full detail.
 IntN and FloatN will be very similar.
 Note a quite large list of operators is supported through the compiler.